Bruhmella/MedtechForms/README-OUTPUTS.txt

 Current roadmap:
 	-18/18 forms completed by April 14
+	-if first roadmap is met, will polish/add few Quality of Life functions ❌ Added documentation when anyone wants to test system as WIP state

+changelog 4-4-25
+BACK END PROGRESS REPORT:
+	Page last worked on: Anti-Tp
+	System Progress: 14/18 forms completed
+	❌ System Testing
+Form report: Dengue
+	✅ established routes (home -> form page, and vice versa) ✅ Inputs are being uploaded to its appropriate database ✅ Text Boxes are assigned only their appropriate Inputs ✅ OR# works as intended
+	✅ Green light for Front-end Developer
+Form report: ANTI-HAV
+	✅ established routes (home -> form page, and vice versa) ✅ Inputs are being uploaded to its appropriate database ✅ Text Boxes are assigned only their appropriate Inputs ✅ OR# works as intended
+	✅ Green light for Front-end Developer
+Form report: ANTI-TP
+	✅ established routes (home -> form page, and vice versa) ✅ Inputs are being uploaded to its appropriate database ✅ Text Boxes are assigned only their appropriate Inputs ✅ OR# works as intended
+	✅ Green light for Front-end Developer
+Form report: "Misc"
+	✅ first part (out of 5) is done
+	✅ established routes (home -> form page, and vice versa) ✅ Inputs are being uploaded to its appropriate database ✅ Text Boxes are assigned only their appropriate Inputs ✅ OR# works as intended
+	✅ Green light for Front-end Developer
+Other changes:
+	✅ front-end's to-do list extended - some parts broke because of design implementation ❓ "misc 1" form name is unknown, therefore added a placeholder name until further notice Current roadmap:
+	-18/18 forms completed by April 14
-	-if first roadmap is met, will polish/add few Quality of Life functions
+	-if first roadmap is met, will polish/add few Quality of Life functions -Add documentation when anyone wants to test system as WIP state